A NOT ALWAYS

 lay down your arms, kneel on the ground

 In reality, most Europeans were a barely literate, unclean, harsh and brutal people who came here to conquer and settle; the settlers moved west with the approval of the Canadian government using horrific practices such as the deliberate distribution of alcohol.
 In the United States, Natives were forced out with the savage assistance of the United States cavalry on orders from the American government.
-Indigenous people were thwarted at every turn - war, murder, deliberate introduction of germ warfare and alcohol, whatever it took to subdue them and get them out of the way.
-Hollywood created the brave cowboy and the 'savage savage' because of its pervasive racist view and fear of all things non-white, and to sell tickets.
+Indigenous people were thwarted at every turn - war, murder, alcohol, deliberate introduction of germ warfare (small pox-infested blankets were given to women and children to try and cut down the population), whatever it took to subdue and get them out of the way.
+Hollywood created the brave cowboy and the "savage savage" because of its pervasive racist view and fear of all things non-white, and, of course, to sell tickets.
 A further stupidity was the use of white actors to portray the "savages"; there is a bit of a bemused irony there.

 Indians seem an enigma to most other Americans.
 The images portrayed in